Interana/provision_tools/aws/s3bucket/README.md

 ```

 9) Re run the ./provision.py with to check all permissions are correctly stated.
 You will need your account id from the My Account tab.
+You must also have at least one file newly uploaded file (> 7 days)
+in the s3 bucket under the path below so read access can be confirmed.

 Example ~/.aws/credentials
 ```